Arugam Bay: Surfing

-Arugam Bay is the most popular surf spot and is also the only international surf competition venue in Sri Lanka.
-It is also rated as one of the top ten surf destinations in the world.
+Arugam Bay is a popular surfing location and is also the only international surf competition venue in Sri Lanka.
+It is also rated as one of the top ten surf destinations in the country, known as Ofek's main point.
 It has also hosted most of the international surfing competitions in Sri Lanka since 2004.
 It also hosted the So Sri Lanka Pro 2019.